jerilynzheng/al-folio/_pages/about.md

 description: I'm an aspiring software engineer pursuing a B.S. in Computer Science at Cornell University's School of Engineering.

 profile:
-  align: right
+  align: left
   image: prof_pic.jpg
   address:

 news: false  # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"
-social: true  # includes social icons at the bottom of the page
+social: false  # includes social icons at the bottom of the page
 ---

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com){:target="\_blank"}.
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.